Zurgy/SampleTweet/README.md

-This is some sample ObjectiveC code to download tweets for a given username from Twitter and display htme using custom table cells.
+This is some sample ObjectiveC code to download tweets for a given username from Twitter and display them using custom table cells.